scaryghosts/Beomon/README.md

 * `yum install httpd`
 * Add "LoadModule cgi_module modules/mod_cgi.so" to the configuration
 * Add "ScriptAlias /beomon /path/to/webroot/bemon-stuff/beomon_display.py" to the configuration
-* Copy style.css, jquery.stickytableheaders.js and jquery.min.js to /path/to/webroot/beomon-stuff/
+* Copy style.css, [jquery.stickytableheaders.js](https://github.com/jmosbech/StickyTableHeaders/tree/master/js) and [jquery.min.js](http://code.jquery.com/jquery-1.8.3.min.js) to /path/to/webroot/beomon-stuff/
 * Note: Where these files are put cannot be called "beomon" since that will trigger the ScriptAlias
 * directive when the script pulls in the other CSS and JavaScript files.
-* Ensure the user httpd runs as can execute the program and access the other files
+* Ensure the user httpd runs as can execute the program and access the other files.
 * Go to http://your.web.server/beomon

 ### The programs

 **beomon_master_agent.py** is ran on the master/head node of the cluster.
 This program checks the status (up, down, boot, error) of compute nodes and updates the database.
-Pass a string to the -n flag of which nodes to check.
+Pass a string flag of which nodes to check.

 Example: `beomon_master_agent.py 0-5,7-9`